Rohit7798C/Front-End-Development-Course/README.md

 # Front-End-Development-Course
-This repository consists of the lectures and its explanations in form of Code for Front End Development.
+This repository consists of the Code for Front End Development and its explanations in comments that is very useful in Learning Front-End Development.